Bet on every NFL Week 12 game at best betting sites, top betting apps

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 12 on a 48-33 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.

 New England is riding an eight-game winning streak heading into Sunday's matchup at Cincinnati, scoring at least 23 points in every game during the hot streak.
 The Patriots rank seventh in the NFL in points per game (26.5), led by budding star Drake Maye.
 He is facing a Cincinnati defense that is dead last in the league in points allowed per game (33.4).
-However, the Bengals have scored at least 33 points in three of their last four games, so the model is projecting 51 total points to help the Over cash in 51% of simulations.
+However, the Bengals have scored at least 33 points in three of their last four games, so the model is projecting 53 total points to help the Over provide value.

 Packers -6.5 vs. Vikings